Aline Waites: Life and career

-She wrote Stairway to Paradise, a musical biography of Marilyn Monroe, with music arranged by David Wykes, which was performed at The Arches and the Canal Cafe.

-She has organised big charity performances at venues including The Old Vic, the Shaftesbury Theatre, the May Fair Theatre and Charing Cross Music Hall – also shows in Scandinavia, France, Germany, Canada, and the USA.
+Waites wrote Stairway to Paradise, a musical biography of Marilyn Monroe, with music arranged by David Wykes, which was performed at The Arches and the Canal Cafe.
+She has organised large charity performances at venues including The Old Vic, the Shaftesbury Theatre, the May Fair Theatre and Charing Cross Music Hall, in addition to shows in Scandinavia, France, Germany, Canada, and the USA.
 Her company did three summer seasons in Copenhagen, and toured major cities in Denmark many times throughout the seventies.

 Presentations included Gone with the Wind 2 (nineteen productions in various venues) and Road to Casablanca, which were written with Robin Hunter and David Kelsey.
 Fanny's Revenge with music by Jeff Clarke and Death on the Isle – music by Antony Feldman – were Waites/Hunter musical comedies.

 Non-music theatre was represented by her production of Pinter's The Birthday Party for a tour of Denmark.

 She has also written comedy sketches for the younger generation, including the Brighton Revue Company.

-She co-wrote, with Robin Hunter and David Wykes, The Illustrated Victorian Songbook, Michael Joseph 1985.
-Her novel A Thing Called Joe was published in 2016, quickly followed by the next book She That Plays the Queen.
-Other writing projects, both books and plays, are in preparation.
+She co-wrote, with Robin Hunter and David Wykes, The Illustrated Victorian Songbook (Michael Joseph, 1985).
+Her novel, A Thing Called Joe was published in 2016, soon followed by the next book She That Plays the Queen.

 As a director of plays, her productions include Waiting in the Wings, Noël Coward's play set in an actress's retirement home – with a cast of eighteen on a small stage – as well as Coward's Still Life and Red Peppers.

-Aline Waites has been a reviewer and interviewer for Plays and Players national theatre magazine, and other journals.
-She now reviews for the Ham and High (the Hampstead and Highgate Express), for Remotegoat, and elsewhere.
-She took a BA hons lit degree from the Open University in 2005.
+Waites has been a reviewer and interviewer for Plays and Players national theatre magazine, and other journals.
+She has also reviewed for the Ham and High (the Hampstead and Highgate Express), for Remotegoat, and elsewhere.
+She took a BA (Hons) literary degree from the Open University in 2005.

-She was for several years on the North West Branch Committee of Equity.
-She is also a member of Writers and Artists, Actors' Benevolent Fund, Writers' Guild of Great Britain and Musical Theatre Network.
+Waites was for several years on the North West Branch Committee of Equity.
+LShe is also a member of Writers and Artists, the Actors' Benevolent Fund, Writers' Guild of Great Britain and Musical Theatre Network.